Visual Perception – A Vital Cognitive Skill in Early Years

 Cognitive skills are a determining factor of an individual’s learning ability.
 When cognitive skills are weak, learning becomes a struggle.

 Each of our cognitive skills plays an important role in processing new information.
 So, even if one of these skills is weak, then grasping, retaining or processing information is eventually affected and this leads to most learning challenges.

-Visual perception is a vital cognitive skill to be developed in early years.
+Visual perception is a vital cognitive skill to be developed in the early years.
 It plays an important role in preparing the child for their academic journey.
 Different aspects of visual perception, such as recognising a face in a crowd, finding a lost toy in a cluttered cupboard, being able to read a map require visual perception.
 Recognising letters and numbers and matching shapes are essential skills in learning to read and write.
-A child can have perfect 20/20 vision, but might experience visual perception difficulties.
+A child can have perfect 20/20 vision but might experience visual perception difficulties.